Adosh74/Adosh74.github.io/caching with redis.md

 # Why need caching?

-- Caching is a technique to store a copy of the data in a faster storage system (i.e. cache) to speed up the data retrieval process.
+- Caching is a technique to store a copy of the data in a faster storage system (i.e. cache) to speed up the data retrieval.

-- Caching is used to store the data that is frequently accessed by the users.
-It helps to reduce the load on the main storage system and improves the performance of the application.
+- Caching is used to store the data that the users frequently access.
+It helps reduce the load on the main storage system and improves the application's performance.

 # What is Redis?